 In 6 test tubes, I placed 2 milliliters of hydrogen peroxide to each of 5 clean test tubes.
 The following substances were added into their specific containers: Test Tube 1: 4 drops of acetic acid, Test Tube 3: 4 drops of sodium bicarbonate, Test Tube 4: 4 drops of lemon juice, Test Tube 5: 4 drops of bleach, and Test Tube 6: 3 drops of water.
 I added liver to each of the test tubes and quantitated their rates of reaction.

 Results

-Experiment 1:
+The reaction rate for the boiled liver and peroxide was quantitated as a one .
+The rate for cold liver/peroxide was 2, where the rate for the warm liver/peroxide was a three (as shown in Table 1).

-The reaction rate for the boiled liver and peroxide was quantitated as 1.
-The rate for cold liver/peroxide was 2, where the rate for the warm liver/peroxide was 3.
+Table 1